bmancini55/building-lightning/src/chapter_1.md

 A few ideas for how you can continue your exploration:

 - How would you add other information to our user interface?
-What part of the application need to be changed?
+What part of the application needs to be changed?
 - How would you connect to c-lightning or Eclair?
 What would need to change about the architecture?
 - How would you connect to testnet or mainnet?
 How would you address scaling given that the main network has 10's of thousands of nodes and channels?
 - How would you make our application production ready?
 How would you add testing?
 What happens if LND restarts?
 What happens if the REST/WebSocket server restarts?